Paramagnetic electron-nuclear spin entanglement in HoCo2Zn20: Experimental results

 Next, we present the temperature dependence of the specific heat $C(T)$ and resistivity $\rho(T)$ of HoCo$_2$Zn$_{20}$, shown in Fig.~\ref{fig:CT_and_rhoT}.
 At zero field, $C(T)$ and $\rho(T)$ exhibit a sharp peak and a kink, respectively, around 0.6~K, indicating a phase transition.
-Details of this transition are discussed in the next subsection (Sec.~\ref{subsec:phase_transition}).
+Details of this transition are discussed in Sec.~\ref{subsec:phase_transition}.

 In addition to the phase transition, several other features appear in $C(T)$.
-First, $C(T)$ at 0, 1, and 4~T shows a shoulder-like anomaly near 5~K. As revealed in the CEF level-scheme analysis of Sec.~\ref{subsec:cef_refinement}, this anomaly arises from thermal excitation between CEF levels.
-Second, $C(T)$ at 1~T does not fall below 5~$\mathrm{J\,mol^{-1}K^{-1}}$ even at the lowest measured temperature of 0.35~K, and $C(T)$ at 4 and 9~T exhibits an enhancement below about 2~K. These anomalies can be attributed to the nuclear specific heat from nuclear spins.
+First, $C(T)$ at 0, 1, and 4~T shows a shoulderlike anomaly near 5~K. As revealed in the CEF level-scheme analysis of Sec.~\ref{subsec:cef_refinement}, this anomaly arises from thermal excitation between CEF levels.
+Second, $C(T)$ at 1~T does not fall below 5~$\mathrm{J \ mol^{-1} \ K^{-1}}$ even at the lowest measured temperature of 0.35~K, and $C(T)$ at 4 and 9~T exhibits an enhancement below about 2~K. These anomalies can be attributed to the nuclear specific heat from nuclear spins.
 As listed in Table~\ref{tab:list_nuclear_spin}, HoCo$_2$Zn$_{20}$ contains nuclear spins not only in Ho but also in Co and Zn.
 However, based on the specific heat of the nonmagnetic reference compound LuCo$_2$Zn$_{20}$ (Fig.~\ref{fig:C_LCZ}), the contributions from Co and Zn, $C^\mathrm{nuc}_\mathrm{Co} + C^\mathrm{nuc}_\mathrm{Zn}$, are clearly negligible compared with that from the Ho site.
 Details of the LuCo$_2$Zn$_{20}$ measurements are provided in Appendix~\ref{app_subsec:C_LuCo2Zn20_results}.
-To isolate the contribution of the 4$f$ electrons and Ho nuclear spins, denoted $C_\mathrm{Ho}$, we subtracted the electronic and phonon contribution of LuCo$_2$Zn$_{20}$, $C_\mathrm{nonmag}$, together with $C^\mathrm{nuc}_\mathrm{Co} + C^\mathrm{nuc}_\mathrm{Zn}$, from the total specific heat $C$:
+To isolate the contribution of the 4$f$ electrons and Ho nuclear spins, denoted by $C_\mathrm{Ho}$, we subtracted the electronic and phonon contribution of LuCo$_2$Zn$_{20}$, $C_\mathrm{nonmag}$, together with $C^\mathrm{nuc}_\mathrm{Co} + C^\mathrm{nuc}_\mathrm{Zn}$, from the total specific heat $C$:

 The resulting $C_\mathrm{Ho}(T)$ at 0, 1, 4, and 9~T for $H \parallel [110]$ is shown in Fig.~\ref{fig:C_comparison}(a) and is used for the level-scheme analysis in Sec.~\ref{sec:analysis}.
 The procedure for estimating $C_\mathrm{nonmag} + C^\mathrm{nuc}_\mathrm{Co} + C^\mathrm{nuc}_\mathrm{Zn}$ from LuCo$_2$Zn$_{20}$ is described in Appendix~\ref{app_subsec:C_bg}.